 While Conversation About America is written as a dialogue set in the context of a political campaign, it is a book primarily about ethics.
-And while members of all parties are guilty of significant ethical failures, I have never seen such a frontal assault on such basic moral values as honesty, respect and fairness as I have with the Faux-G.O.P.
+And while members of all parties are guilty of significant ethical failures, I have never seen such a frontal assault on such basic moral values as honesty, respect and fairness as I have with the Trump-G.O.P.
 When this is combined with the party’s successful use of gerrymandering to impose minority rule, it shows how dangerous the current situation is.

 I have written this book in the hope that it will encourage honest, sincere, and patriotic men and women of all parties and political allegiance not simply to reflect on the ethical challenges posed by the “Trump G.O.P.”
 More importantly, we all need to take action to correct the situation.